Youth Music Illinois Handbook

 BOARD OF DIRECTORS

-The Central Illinois Youth Symphony Organization and its policies are governed by a Board of Directors consisting of interested musicians, educators, parents, and civic leaders.
+The Youth Music Illinois organization and its policies are governed by a Board of Directors consisting of interested musicians, educators, parents, and civic leaders.
 These dedicated individuals have worked countless hours to ensure its success.
-Each year they work to raise thousands of dollars to carry on the work of the Youth Music Illinois organization.
+Each year they work to make the best decisions to advance the organization and raise thousands of dollars to carry on the work of the Youth Music Illinois organization.

-If any problems arise that pertain to any of the Central Illinois Youth Symphony Organization member groups, please contact our Executive Director.
+If any problems arise that pertain to any Youth Music Illinois member groups, please contact our Executive Director.

 Sarah Curtis, Secretary